hermangroup/docs/earning-spending.rst

   https://spectrocoin.com

   Spectrocoin offers an exchange, wallet and POS service, with a physical card potentially available again soon.
-Dash, Bitcoin and Ethereum are supported, as well as over 20 major fiat currencies.
+Historia, Bitcoin and Ethereum are supported, as well as over 20 major fiat currencies.

 Bitwala